learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q39.** A `<figure>` element contains a chart image.
+**Q.** A `<figure>` element contains a chart image.
 Which element should be used to provide a caption that is programmatically associated with the image?

 - A) `<caption>`
 - B) `<legend>`